Updated June 10, 2020

 - Additional support has been announced to aid businesses impacted by COVID-19.
 Information can be found here

-- NEW The Government of Canada has announced funding of $500 million to establish a new COVID-19 Emergency Support Fund for Cultural, Heritage and Sport Organizations.
+- The Government of Canada has announced funding of $500 million to establish a new COVID-19 Emergency Support Fund for Cultural, Heritage and Sport Organizations.
 Information about this support can be found here

 - The Province of British Columbia has declared a state of emergency to support response to COVID-19.
 Information for both employees and employers can be found here.